 Texas A&M University recognizes internships as an integral part of its curriculum, enabling students to participate in structured, supervised learning experiences off-campus.
-The Agricultural and Natural Resources Policy (ANRP) Internship Program strives to provide out-of-classroom opportunities which help students build on and enhance previous coursework.
+The Agricultural and Natural Resources Policy (ANRP) Internship Program strives to provide high-impact opportunities which help students build on and enhance previous coursework.
 Integrating an off-campus, work-learning experience with related curriculum choices reinforces learning on campus.

-Students are expected to work full-time at their internship placement within our program.
+ANRP interns are expected to work full-time at their internship placement within our program.
 During their internship, students learn new skills unique to their field, gain valuable inside knowledge about their professional future, and meet the people who will someday become their co-workers and professional network.

 - Develop intellectual and professional partnerships.

 - Expand opportunities for self-directed learning.